-Students in the Coeur d'Alene School District will have the opportunity to participate in the Mastery Advancement Pilot Program, provided by the Idaho State Board of Education and Idaho State Department of Education to "successfully complete school curriculum at their own accelerated pace" beginning in the fall semester of the 2012 school year.
+Students in the Coeur d'Alene School District have the opportunity to participate in the Mastery Advancement Program, provided by the Idaho State Board of Education and Idaho State Department of Education to "successfully complete school curriculum at their own accelerated pace" beginning in the fall semester of the 2012 school year.

 In 2010 the Idaho Legislature passed House Bill 493, in which selected districts could participate in a program to advance students through elementary and secondary schools at an accelerated pace.
 The bill also detailed a scholarship program for students who graduate early.